International Tennis Open

 International Tennis Open is a sports video game developed by Infogrames Multimedia and co-published by Philips Interactive Media and Pathé Interactive in 1992.
-It was released on Philips CD-i, Macintosh, and DOS.
+It was released for Philips CD-i, Classic Mac OS, and MS-DOS.
 It was a pack-in game for some CD-i models.
 The UK version of the game is available in French and English as it is a French game.

 Plot

 Players take on the role of "Victor Player" - An experienced player whose nationality depends on what language has been selected.
-There are several different gameplay styles.
-Match - Allows players to play a single game of tennis.
-Tournament - Allows players to play a series of games against various opponents.
-Training - Allows players to practice before playing a game.
-This involved playing against a ball throwing machine.
+There are three gameplay modes.
+"Match" allows players to play a single game of tennis.
+"Tournament" is a series of games against various opponents.
+"Training" is practice against a ball throwing machine.

-In between or at the start of games, sports commentator George Eddy would comment on the game.
+In between or at the start of games, sports commentator George Eddy comments on the game.

 Reception

 GamePro gave the CD-i version a perfect score, lauding the game for its "awesome, realistic, rotoscoped graphics and animation similar to, but more fluid than, Delphine Software's Flashback", its realistic sounds, and its challenging AI opponents.